 The forecast illustrates the application of one-time resources accumulated in one year to one-time spending, usually in a later year.
 Earlier multi-year special allocations were committed to urban and rural reserves and climate change start up; current multi-year allocations include programs such as Levee Ready Columbia.
 For the General Fund the five-year forecast reminds the Agency of the need to be proactive, not reactive, to challenges that are seen in the future years.
 Combined, the steps taken over the last several years have helped make the five-year gap manageable.
 However, the forecast does suggest that additional adjustments will be required in future years.
 Unique to the General Fund is Metro's charter limitation, a limit on excise tax spending, adjusted annually by the Consumer Price Index.
 This limit includes spending of general excise tax and any portion of construction excise tax spent directly by Metro.
-Construction excise tax spending.
+Construction excise tax granted to other agencies is considered passed through and does not fall under the charter limitation on excise tax spending.
 The budget and the forecast years do not exceed the spending limit.